Chymyst/chymyst-core/docs/chymyst_game_of_life.md

 ```

-These reactions will work!
-That's actually the entire chemistry that correctly simulates the Game of Life.
+These reactions work!
+That's actually a complete chemical program that correctly simulates the Game of Life.

 To start the simulation, we need to emit initial molecules.
 For each cell `(x, y)` on the initial board, we need to emit 9 molecules `c0((x, y, t = 0, _))`, ..., `c8((x, y, t = 0, _))`: `c0()` bearing the initial state and `c1()`, ..., `c8()` providing neighbor data.

-Another detail we glossed over is that the finite size of the board.
+Another detail we glossed over is handling the edges of the game board.
 The simplest solution is to make the board wrap around in both `x` and `y` directions.

 The code for emitting the initial molecules with wraparound can be like this: